DineWithMe/Development-Tools/README.md

 | Version Control        | Git                      | https://git-scm.com/    |
 | Repository             | Github                   | https://github.com/     |

-\*not yet finalize, may switch but CircleCI seems convenience enough, ultimately it depends on the cost
+\*not yet finalize, may switch to Jenkin but CircleCI seems convenience enough, ultimately it depends on the cost
 \*\*in term of cost i recommend DO(Digital Ocean), it is more flexible but more manual work, require technical knowledge in Ubuntu

 ## Rule and Styling